-Whilst the Board does not wish to comment further on the status of the site in relation to its Green Belt status, we would wish to make two observations.
-Firstly, it is recognised that the demonstration of 'very special circumstances' to justify inappropriate development in the Green Belt is a more onerous and demanding test than the 'exceptional circumstances' required for a site to be removed from the Green Belt through a Local Plan4 and that the examiner concluded such 'exceptional circumstances' did not exist eight months ago.
-This first point leads to our second observation regarding the proposed allocations in the Tewkesbury Local Plan; from the perspective of minimising any adverse impacts on the AONB in line with paragraph 176 of the NPPF, we consider that the development of sites SHU2 and SHU3 would likely better conserve and enhance the landscape and scenic beauty of the Cotswolds National Landscape.
+Whilst the Board does not wish to comment at length on the status of the site in relation to its Green Belt status, we would wish to make a brief observation.
+Firstly, it is recognised that the demonstration of 'very special circumstances' to justify inappropriate development in the Green Belt is a more onerous and demanding test than the 'exceptional circumstances' required for a site to be removed from the Green Belt through a Local Plan and that the examiner has already concluded such 'exceptional circumstances' did not exist.
+The Board considers that the 'very special circumstances'